ikhwantukiran03/erasa/README-CHATBOT.md

 CHATBOT_DEBUG=false
 ```

-2. Set `CHATBOT_USE_AI=true` to enable AI responses.
+2. Set `CHATBOT_USE_AI=true` to enable AI responses as the primary handling method.
 If set to `false`, the system will use rule-based responses.

 3. Get an API key from DeepSeek and set it as the `DEEPSEEK_API_KEY` value.
+   **Important:** Even if `CHATBOT_USE_AI` is set to `false`, adding a valid API key will enable AI fallback for queries not handled by rules.

 ### Model Configuration